 Some incapacitated individuals can make responsible decisions in some areas of their lives but not others.
 In such cases, the court may give the guardian decision making power over only those areas in which the incapacitated person is unable to make responsible decisions (a so-called "limited guardianship").
 In other words, the guardian may exercise only those rights that have been removed from the ward and delegated to the guardian.

-A person cannot be declared incompetent simply because he or she makes irresponsible or foolish decisions, but only if the person is shown to lack the capacity to make sound decisions.
-For example, a person may not be declared incompetent simply because he spends money in ways that seem odd to someone else.
+A person cannot be declared incompetent simply because they make irresponsible or foolish decisions, but only if the person is shown to lack the capacity to make sound decisions.
+For example, a person may not be declared incompetent simply because they spend money in ways that seem odd to someone else.
 Also, a developmental disability or mental illness is not, by itself, enough to declare a person incompetent.

 Protections for the proposed ward vary greatly from state to state, with some simply requiring that notice of the proceeding be provided and others requiring the proposed ward's presence at the hearing.
 The proposed ward is usually entitled to legal representation at the hearing, and the court will appoint an attorney if the allegedly incapacitated person cannot afford a lawyer.

 At the hearing, the court attempts to determine if the proposed ward is incapacitated and, if so, to what extent the individual requires assistance.
 If the court determines that the proposed ward is indeed incapacitated, the court then decides if the person seeking the role of guardian will be a responsible guardian.

-A guardian can be any competent adult -- the ward's spouse, another family member, a friend, a neighbor, or a professional guardian (an unrelated person who has received special training).
+A guardian can be any competent adult — the ward's spouse, another family member, a friend, a neighbor, or a professional guardian (an unrelated person who has received special training).
 A competent individual may nominate a proposed guardian through a durable power of attorney in case she ever needs a guardian.

-The guardian need not be a person at all -- it can be a non-profit agency or a public or private corporation.
+The guardian need not be a person at all — it can be a nonprofit agency or a public or private corporation.
 If a person is found to be incapacitated and a suitable guardian cannot be found, courts in many states can appoint a public guardian, a publicly financed agency that serves this purpose.
-In naming someone to serve as a guardian, courts give first consideration to those who play a significant role in the ward's life -- people who are both aware of and sensitive to the ward's needs and preferences.
+In naming someone to serve as a guardian, courts give first consideration to those who play a significant role in the ward's life — people who are both aware of and sensitive to the ward's needs and preferences.
 If two individuals wish to share guardianship duties, courts can name co-guardians.

 Courts often give guardians broad authority to manage the ward's affairs.
-In addition to lacking the power to decide how money is spent or managed, where to live and what medical care he or she should receive, wards also may not have the right to vote, marry or divorce, or carry a driver's license.
+In addition to lacking the power to decide how money is spent or managed, where to live, and what medical care they should receive, wards also may not have the right to vote, marry or divorce, or carry a driver's license.